aftab1001/Elevation-AdminPortal/README.md

-# ASP.NET Boilerplate ReactJS Template
+# Elevation Amdin Potal

-The React.js integration for ABP Boilerplate framework.
  This template is built on React+Mobx+Typescript.
 SOLID, SoC principles are used.

 ![](_screenshots/dashboard.png)